 In accordance with Article 9 of the IFD and Article 9 of the Cyprus Prudential Supervision Law, the initial capital of an investment firm required pursuant to Article 15 of Directive 2014/65/EU for the authorization to provide any of the investment services or perform any of the investment activities listed in points (3) and (6) (dealing on own account and Underwriting of financial instruments and/or placing of financial instruments on a firm commitment basis) of Section A of Annex I to Directive 2014/65/EU shall be €750,000.
-Under the same regulatory basis and as if the FSP was subject to the same regulations, it would qualify as an investment firm subject to a minimum capital requirement of €150,000.
+Under the same regulatory basis and as if the Eurotrade SA (Pty) Limited and Eurotrade International Ltd (MU) were subject to the same regulations, they would qualify as an investment firm subject to a minimum capital requirement of €150,000 and €750,000 respectively.
 The Company is not subject to minimum capital requirements on a solo basis.
-Therefore, the fully loaded Group PMR totals to €900,000.
+Therefore, the fully loaded Group PMR totals to €1,650,000.
 This represents the Permanent Minimum Capital Requirement of the Group which is the absolute minimum capital requirement should FOR or KFR are no greater.